-The Filiki Eteria (Φιλική Εταιρία) — or the Society of Friends — was founded on September 14, 1814, and played a crucial role in the uprising which led to the Greek War of Independence against the Ottoman Empire on March 25, 1821.
+The Filiki Eteria (Φιλική Εταιρία), or the Society of Friends, as it was otherwise known, was founded on September 14, 1814 and played a crucial role in the uprising which led to the Greek War of Independence against the Ottoman Empire on March 25, 1821.

-In the beginning of the 19th century, the notion that Greece had to be liberated after almost four centuries of Ottoman rule and a new Greek state should be established was ripe.
+In the beginning of the 19th century, the notions that Greece had to be liberated after almost four centuries of Ottoman rule and that a new Greek state had to be established was ripe.

 However, there were two camps: those who believed that the time for Greek revolution or war was “here and now” and those who believed that it was too early.

 In 1814, three Greeks of the diaspora came together in Odessa in present-day Ukraine, where a thriving Greek community lived.
 They formed a secret society with the purpose of initiating a Greek revolution to rid the country of the Ottomans.

 The three founders were Nikolaos Skoufas from the Arta province, Emmanuil Xanthos from Patmos, and Athanasios Tsakalov from Ioannina.

 Soon after, Panagiotis Anagnostopoulos from Andritsaina joined the organization.

 The Filiki Eteria recruited mostly Phanariot Greeks from Russia, local chieftains from Greece, and Serbs.

 Two of its early outstanding members were Alexandros Ypsilantis, a prince and high-ranking officer of the Imperial Russian Cavalry; Moldovan lord Michael Soutzos, the father of modern Serbia; and founder of the Karadjordjevic dynasty, Karageorge Petrovic.